crwlrsoft/crawler/CONTRIBUTING.md

 clone by running:
 `composer add-git-hooks`

+The integration tests start a simple PHP web server for the testing purpose on port 8000.
+If you have anything else running on that port, the integration tests won't work.

 Also please don't forget to add new test cases if necessary.

 ### Documentation

-For any code change please don't forget to add an entry to the `CHANGELOG.md` file and in case it's necessary also change the `README.md` file.
+For any code change that changes/adds something for users of the package, please don't forget to add an entry to the `CHANGELOG.md` file.

 ## Appreciation

 When your pull request is merged I will show some love and tweet about it.
-Also if you meet me in person I will be glad to buy you a beer.
+Also, if you meet me in person I will be glad to buy you a beer.